 You must apply for admission by the November 2 early action application deadline to be eligible to apply for Chancellor’s Scholarships.
-Admitted students will receive an email with the link to the scholarship application, which must be submitted by December 15.
+Early action applicants will receive an email with the link to the scholarship application, which must be submitted by December 15.

 Retain Your Scholarship